 If your insurance requires Step Therapy:

-Step therapy is a standard process used by insurance companies to manage costs and promote the use of effective treatments.
-When step therapy is required for Wegovy, coverage approval typically depends on first trying less expensive or more established medications.
-If the initial treatment is effective, insurers may not approve the higher-cost option.
+Step therapy is a standard process insurers use to manage costs and encourage effective treatments.
+When an insurer requires step therapy for Wegovy, they usually approve coverage only after you first try less expensive or more established medications.
+If the initial treatment works, the insurer may deny the higher-cost option.

 -

-First-line Medication: A healthcare provider generally prescribes a first-tier medication or treatment, as specified by the insurance plan’s step therapy protocol.
-This step is intended to meet the insurer’s requirements.
+First-line Medication: Your healthcare provider prescribes a first-tier medication or treatment outlined in the insurance plan’s step therapy protocol.
+This step satisfies the insurer’s requirements.

 -

-Monitoring and Documentation: Progress on the initial medication is monitored, with detailed records kept regarding outcomes such as weight loss results, side effects, or other health concerns.
+Monitoring and Documentation: Your healthcare provider monitors progress on the initial medication and keeps detailed records of outcomes such as weight loss results, side effects, or other health concerns.

 -

-Meeting Step Therapy Requirements: If the first medication is not effective or is poorly tolerated, the healthcare provider documents these issues and submits the information to the insurer.
-This may allow progression to the next tier of treatment options, which could include Wegovy.
+Meeting Step Therapy Requirements: If the first medication doesn’t work or causes problems, your provider documents these issues and submits the information to the insurer.
+This documentation may allow you to move to the next tier of treatment options, which could include Wegovy.

 -